JiuqiZhang/HR-Portal/README.md

 - Employees will be able to update personal information, upload required documents for identification and work authorization, and monitor their housing situation.
 - HR will be able to access employee information and make changes regarding the onboarding status or housing assignments.

+frontend folder is for React web app. erver folder will be our node.js server.